naoshibaikyu/cyborgresistance/halloween.md

 UlalaMollyShocked: **[Reading the year date of each passing tombstone]** O-oh...
 You may be right.

-WitchArrietty: Perfect observation!
-That makes it even more spookier!
+WitchArrietty: Good observation!
+That might make it even more spookier!

-UlalaMollySad: I-I don't know.
-Now that we're walking through a graveyard, it does feel kind of amoral to party on such a site.
+UlalaMollySad: You know, I know this was kind of my idea.
+But now that we're walking through a graveyard, it does feel kind of amoral to have any sort of party in a place like this...

 WitchArrietty: Now that you've mention it, I guess it is a little disrespectful.
-But hey, that's why we might party in the castle instead!
+But hey, more reasons that we should party in the castle instead!

-UlalaMollyAngry: That doesn't make it much better!
+UlalaMollyAnnoyed: That doesn't make it much better!

 EpFin